erreurt/MahjongAI/README.md

 A development library (crawling and pre-processing of game logs, calculation of shantin and winning score etc.) is now available in: https://github.com/erreurt/MahjongKit

+**Plan**: 1.
+Decide whether to call a meld/call Riichi or not using Naive Bayes Classifier (Instead of condition-rules).

 |Author|Jianyang Tang (Thomas)|
 |---|---
 |E-mail|jian4yang2.tang1@gmail.com